At Viridor Limited ("We" or "Viridor") we are committed to protecting and respecting your privacy.

 We take the privacy of children very seriously.
 Any child’s personal details you provide us for educational visits will only be used for that purpose and with your consent.

-We will ensure that personal data we hold is accurate and kept up to date.
-We will check the accuracy of any personal data at the point of collection and at regular intervals afterwards.
+We will check the accuracy of any personal data at the point of collection and keep the personal data accurate and up to date on advice from yourselves.
 We will take all reasonable steps to destroy or amend inaccurate or out-of-date data.
+The law and our regulatory requirements determine the length of time information must be kept.
 We will not keep your personal data longer than is necessary.
-The law and our regulatory requirements determine the length of time information has to be kept.

 9. How you can access and update your information